 Over the past ~3 Ma the Lake Tahoe basin has evolved through repeated earthquakes on a series of north-trending, down-to-the-east normal faults (Dingler et al., 2009).
-Large-magnitude earthquakes in the Tahoe basin (M 7+) have a recurrence interval on the order of several thousand years (Maloney et al., 2013) with the most recent major event on the West Tahoe fault, ~4-5 Kya (the Incline Village fault may have experienced a large earthquake, more recently, within 1Kya).
-Near Truckee, California, northwest of the lake, Tahoe area east-dipping range-bounding dip-slip faults transition to NW-SE trending dextral faulting in the Northern Walker Lane tectonic regime (NWL; e.g., the recently identified Polaris fault zone; Hunter et al., 2011).
-This transition extends ~20 km N-S and ~40 km NE-SW and is characterized by persistent small magnitude earthquake activity.
-This is quite in contrast of the general lack of seismicity directly associated with the larger normal faults.
-Fortunately, a local dense seismic network provides data for high-precision earthquake locations and well-constrained short-period focal mechanisms.
-Although the NNW-striking Polaris fault extends NWL dextral fault zones further south than previously recognized, we consider seismicity as far north as the southern extent of the Mohawk Valley fault, an area that includes the 1966 ML 5.9 left-lateral strike slip Truckee, CA earthquake (Greensfelder, 1968).
-In other words, we consider the Polaris fault zone and associated NE-striking sinistral faults north of the Truckee area as transitional to the mature NW-striking dextral NWL faults.
+Large-magnitude earthquakes in the Tahoe basin (M 7+) have a recurrence interval on the order of several thousand years (Maloney et al., 2013) with the most recent major event on the West Tahoe fault, ~4-5 Kya.
+The Incline Village fault may have experienced a large earthquake, more recently, within 1Kya.
+Near Truckee, California, northwest of the lake, Tahoe-area, east-dipping, range-bounding, dip-slip faults transition to NW-SE trending dextral faulting in the Northern Walker Lane tectonic regime (NWL; e.g., the recently identified NNW-striking Polaris fault zone; Hunter et al., 2011).
+This transition extends ~20 km N-S and ~40 km NE-SW and is characterized by persistent, small-magnitude earthquake activity.
+This is quite in contrast to the general lack of seismicity directly associated with the larger normal faults.
+Fortunately, a local, dense seismic network provides data for high-precision earthquake locations and well-constrained, short-period focal mechanisms.
+Although the NNW-striking Polaris fault extends NWL dextral faulting further south than previously recognized, we consider seismicity as far north as the southern extent of the Mohawk Valley fault, an area that includes the 1966 ML 5.9 left-lateral, strike-slip Truckee, CA earthquake (Greensfelder, 1968).
+In other words, we consider the Polaris fault zone and associated NE-striking, sinistral faults north of the Truckee area to mark the transition to the mature NW-striking, dextral NWL faults.

-Although, local earthquake sequences have been studied in and around Lake Tahoe (dePolo et al., 1997; Ichinose et al., 2000; Ichinose et al., 2003; Smith et al., 2004), this study addresses the distributed seismicity north of the Lake.
-The earthquakes used in this study occur over a time period that includes two unprecedented near Moho-depth (~30 km) dike injection swarms); ~1600 events in 2003 under North Lake Tahoe (Smith et al., 2004), and 2) ~2300 events from 2011 to 2012 beneath Sierraville, CA. These sequences have been interpreted to represent diking and rifting of the eastern Sierra Nevada microplate (Smith, 2013; Smith et al., in prep.), a process that would be a critical consideration in any tectonic interpretation.
+Although, many local earthquake sequences have been studied in and around Lake Tahoe (dePolo et al., 1997; Ichinose et al., 2000; Ichinose et al., 2003; Smith et al., 2004), this study addresses the distributed seismicity north of the Lake (map?).
+The earthquakes used in this study occur over a time period that includes two unprecedented near Moho-depth (~30 km) dike injection swarms: 1) ~1600 events in 2003 under North Lake Tahoe (Smith et al., 2004), and 2) ~2300 events from 2011 to 2012 beneath Sierraville, CA. These sequences have been interpreted to represent diking and rifting of the eastern Sierra Nevada microplate (Smith, 2013; Smith et al., in prep.), a process that would be a critical consideration in any tectonic interpretation.
 However, this study focuses on the upper-crustal seismogenic zone.